DEVELOPING AN INTERIOR DESIGN TEAM AND HOW TO CREATE A SUCCESS OF IT

 Human Resources Manager

-This manager was formerly known as the personnel administrator before some years.
+This manager was formerly known as the personnel administrator for some years.
 In a small firm, the human resources manager job may be handled by the principal, but in a firm with twelve designers or more, this job requires a specific employee.
 This may be either a staff member or a consultant.

-Today, the position of human resources manager goes far beyond what was the typical manager 15 years ago of hiring and firing and establishing a personnel structure.
+Today, the position of human resources manager goes far beyond what was the typical manager 15 years ago of hiring and firing, and establishing a personnel structure.
 The human resources manager is now asked to build a unified, productive workforce that is motivated to achieve the company’s objectives.

 This person needs to be a results-oriented individual, willing and able to develop a workforce to fit the diversified need of a design firm.
-Both small and large firms realise that staffing can significantly increase or inhibit the quality of a company’s growth.
+Both small and large firms realize that staffing can significantly increase or inhibit the quality of a company’s growth.